Module quantum_inferno.scales_dyadic

 :param cycles_per_scale: Should be greater than or equal than one :return: number of cycled per normalized angular frequency

-def scale_from_frequency_hz(scale_order: float, scale_frequency_center_hz: Union[numpy.ndarray, float], frequency_sample_rate_hz: float) ‑> Tuple[Union[numpy.ndarray, float], Union[numpy.ndarray, float]]
+def scale_from_frequency_hz(scale_order: float, scale_frequency_center_hz: Union[numpy.ndarray, float], frequency_sample_rate_hz: float) ‑> Tuple[Union[numpy.ndarray, float], Union[numpy.ndarray, float]]-

 Non-dimensional scale and angular frequency for canonical Gabor/Morlet wavelet